natjng/natjng.github.io/_posts/2019-10-17-redirecting_with_react_router.markdown

 import { Redirect } from 'react-router-dom';
 ```

 I want the user to be redirected to another page (or component) after submitting a form.
-We can trigger the redirect at the end of a form submission function.
+We can trigger the redirect at the end of a form submission function (e.g. `handleSubmit`).

 Let’s say we have a form to submit a new post.
 In our React class component, we can set up local state like so: